 Patient Units at Craig Hospital

 Craig Hospital has four inpatient nursing units and an outpatient clinic.
 The majority of the admissions are newly injured patients with spinal cord injury and/or traumatic brain injury.

-- 2 West is a unit for traumatic brain injury with an average census of 20-22 patients.
-Newly injured brain injury patients are admitted to 2 West.
-2 West uses RNs, Rehab Techs and Behavior Attendants to provide the necessary care to patients.
+- 3 West is a unit for traumatic brain injury with an average census of 20-22 patients.
+3 West uses RNs, Rehab Techs and Behavior Attendants to provide the necessary care to patients.
 Behavior Attendants (BAs) are used to provide the necessary safety and/or behavioral interventions for patients.

-- 2 East is a unit, with an average census of 16, for patients with spinal cord injuries and traumatic brain injuries and for brain injury patients needing a transitional area prior to discharge.
+- 2 East is a unit, with an average census of 16, for patients with spinal cord injuries.
 Many of the rooms on 2 East are designed like a studio apartment and allow the patient and family to live together in the space to practice everything prior to discharge.
 2 East uses RNs and Rehab Techs to provide care to patients.

 - 4 West is an acute spinal cord injury unit, with an average census of 22-24 patients.
 Newly injured spinal cord patients are admitted to 4 West, including patients requiring mechanical ventilation.
 4 West uses RNs and Rehab Techs to provide the necessary care.

-- 3 East is a unit, with an average census of 17 patients, for spinal cord injury primarily used to transition patients to home.
+- 3 East is a unit, with an average census of 17 patients, for brain injury patients.
 The rooms on 3 East are designed like a studio apartment and allow the patient and family to live together in the space to practice everything prior to discharge.
-3 East is staffed with RNs and Rehab Techs.
+3 East is staffed with RNs, Rehab Techs and occasional behavioral attendants.

 - Outpatient Clinic sees a variety of patients for re-evaluations, medical check-ups and history/physicals.
 The clinic includes a genitourinary clinic which sees inpatients as well as outpatients for bladder management issues.
 The clinic also runs a skin clinic and neurosurgery clinic each week.
 The clinic has a physician, Nurse Practitioners, RNs and Rehab Techs.